lightningtgc/es6-coding-style/es6-coding-style-en.md

 #### Functions

-- 5.1 Use arrow function expression instead of function expression and anonoymous function
+- 5.1 Use arrow function notation instead of function expressions and anonymous functions.

-> Arrow function expression has a shorter syntax and lexically binds the this value
+> Arrow function notation is a more concise syntax and it will binds `this` lexically.

 ```js
 // Bad